Telugu cinema

-Since its inception, Telugu cinema has been known as the preeminent centre for Hindu mythological films.
+Since its inception, Telugu cinema has been known as the preeminent centre for films based on Hindu epics.
 Today, it is also noted for advancements in technical crafts, particularly in visual effects and cinematography, making it one of the most state of the art cinema.
 Telugu cinema has produced some of India's most expensive and highest-grossing films, including Baahubali 2 (2017), which holds the record for the highest footfalls for an Indian film in the 21st century.
 Over the years, Telugu filmmakers have also ventured into parallel and arthouse cinema.
 Films like Daasi (1988), Thilaadanam (2000), and Vanaja (2006), among others, received acclaim at major international film festivals such as Venice, Berlin, Karlovy Vary, Moscow, and Busan.
 (Note: As early as 1933, C. Pullayya's Sati Savitri received an honorary diploma at the 2nd Venice International Film Festival.
 Later, as part of the Parallel cinema movement, Mrinal Sen's Oka Oori Katha (1977) received the Special Jury Prize at the Karlovy Vary International Film Festival.
 K. Viswanath's Sankarabharanam (1980) won the Prize of the Public at the Besançon Film Festival in France, while his Swathi Muthyam (1986) was India's official entry to the 59th Academy Awards.
 B. Narsing Rao's Maa Ooru (1987) earned the Main prize at the Mediawave International Film Festival in Hungary; his films Daasi (1988) and Matti Manushulu (1990) both received the Special Diploma at the 16th and 17th Moscow International Film Festival, respectively.
 K. N. T. Sastry's Thilaadanam (2000) won the New Currents award at the 7th Busan International Film Festival, and Rajnesh Domalpalli's Vanaja (2006) received the Best First Feature Award at the 57th Berlin International Film Festival.)
 Additionally, ten Telugu films have been featured in CNN-IBN's list of the "100 Greatest Indian Films of All Time."
 (Note: Telugu films in the list include Pathala Bhairavi (1951), Malliswari (1951), Devadasu (1953), Mayabazar (1957), Nartanasala (1963), Maro Charitra (1978), Maa Bhoomi (1979), Sankarabharanam (1980), Sagara Sangamam (1983), and Siva (1989).)